WellGab/backend/README.md

 ### Installation

 1. clone the repository:
-2. start virtual environment in project folder
+2. start the virtual environment in the project folder
 3. install dependencies
 4. create .env file from .env.example
 5. run app